LTKbigdad/LTKbigdad/README.md

 ### Hi!
 I'm Douglas Braz Batista. 👋

-- 📙 I am a student at Kenzie Academy Brasil in the front-end developer course
+- 📙 I was a student at Kenzie Academy Brasil in the front-end developer course
 - 🌱 I’m currently learning Typescript
 - 😄 Pronouns: Him / his